HalcyonGrid/whip-server/README.md

 * Allows for the easy pruning of temporary assets used for avatar appearance without shuffling them between simulators
 * Allows for online adding of new nodes to increase total storage space.

-WHIP has been extensively tested on windows with very little runtime on linux.
+WHIP has been extensively tested on Windows with relatively little runtime on Linux.
 There may be bugs in the posix implementation that need fixing.

-#### Things WHIP doesn't do
+## Things WHIP doesn't do
 * WHIP is a storage layer and doesn't include any deduplication by default.

-#### Things I'd love to see implemented
+## Things I'd love to see implemented
 * Native deduplication without an extra layer
 * Implementation of bloom filters and filter sharing between read-only nodes to increase the efficiency of queries on a large number of nodes